Back

 Details:

-Image shows a box with the number 47397686.
 This image shows the number 47,397,686 and the names of the place values of each digit written above them.
 Starting on the left and going right, the 4 is in the ten millions place.
 The 7 is in the millions place.
 The 3 is in the hundred thousands place.
-The 9 i in the ten thousands place.
+The 9 is in the ten thousands place.
 The 7 is in the thousands place.
 The 6 is in the hundreds place.
 The 8 is in the tens place.
 The last 6 is in the ones place.

 Look at the 7 in the millions place.